 Light Pollution Reduction Filters

 Most of us who live in cities suffer from light pollution.
-Light pollution significantly reduces the quality of images and have a negative effect on the seeing conditions.
+Light pollution significantly reduces the quality of images and harms the seeing conditions.
 The most common source of light pollution in cities is the street lamps and lights from the neighbors.

-Light Pollution Filters (LPR) reduce the effect on light pollution and improve the seeing conditions significantly.
-It does so by blocking sodium, mercury vapor and other emissions of wavelengths from various manmade objects such as street lamps.
-By doing so, LPR filter improves the contrast of the image and increase the visibility for observing deep sky objects.
+Light Pollution Filters (LPR) reduce the effect of light pollution and improve seeing conditions significantly.
+It does so by blocking sodium, mercury vapor, and other emissions of wavelengths from various artificial objects such as street lamps.
+By doing so, the LPR filter improves the image’s contrast and increases the visibility for observing deep sky objects.